fog/fog-google/README.md

 ## Storage

 There are two ways to access [Google Cloud Storage](https://cloud.google.com/storage/).
-The old S3 XML API and the new JSON API.
+The old S3 API and the new JSON API. `Fog::Storage::Google` will automatically direct you to the appropriate API based on the credentials you provide it.

  * The [XML API](https://developers.google.com/storage/docs/xml-api-overview) is almost identical to S3.
-It is accessed through `Fog::Storage::Google`.
+Use [Google's interoperability keys](https://cloud.google.com/storage/docs/migrating#keys) to access it.
- * The new [JSON API](https://developers.google.com/storage/docs/json_api/) is faster and uses auth similarly to the rest of the Google Cloud APIs.
-It is accessed through `Fog::Google::StorageJSON`.
+ * The new [JSON API](https://developers.google.com/storage/docs/json_api/) is faster and uses auth similarly to the rest of the Google Cloud APIs using a [service account private key](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).

 ## Compute